VyperGroup/aero/src/AeroSandbox/docs/APIs/Faker.md

 # Faker API (optional feature)

 Faker is an API that AeroSandbox can be built with, allowing the element's state to be fake.
-This is used to prevent sites from detecting modifications.
+This prevents sites from detecting modifications.
 This will be used in aero's middleware and my undetectable adblocker.

 In your bundle file